skeept/dotvim/bundle/airline/README.md

 What about [vim-powerline][1]?

-*  vim-powerline has been deprecated in favor of the newer, unifying powerline, which is under active development; the new version is written in python and expands its capabilities to tools outside of vim, such as bash, zsh, and tmux.
+*  vim-powerline has been deprecated in favor of the newer, unifying powerline, which is under active development; the new version is written in python at the core and exposes various bindings such that it can style statuslines not only in vim, but also tmux, bash, zsh, and others.
-*  vim-powerline uses different font codes, so if you want to use it with a powerline themed tmux (for example), it will not work.

 # Where did the name come from?